 Exhibiting at trade shows – how hard can it be?
 You just show up and talk to people, right?
 Actually, exhibiting is surprisingly harder than it looks.
-That said, trade shows still remain very popular (and even keep growing) because they can produce great results when done right.
+Especially for first-time trade show exhibitors.
+That said, trade shows still remain very popular because they can produce great results when done right.

 If you’re exhibiting for the first time, we want to help shorten your learning curve with these eight tips you need to succeed:

 Everything you do at trade shows should support your main sales and marketing goal.
 So, if you don’t know why you’re exhibiting, there’s no way to succeed.
-Discover or decide if your trade show goals are (most likely) to boost brand awareness, generate sales leads or strengthen key relationships, or something else (good advice, even if you are not a first-time trade show exhibitor).
+Discover or decide if your trade show goals are (most likely) to boost brand awareness.
+Moreover, it also generate sales leads or strengthen key relationships, or something else (good advice, even if you are not a first-time trade show exhibitor).

 See how important knowing your goals are?
 Now you can design your booth to support your sales and marketing goals.
 Design big branding structures and graphics for building awareness, lots of workstations for sales leads and meeting spaces for strengthening reseller, prospect and client relationships.
 Some exhibitors design booth spaces for all buying phases in one large exhibit.